Drumsticks1/TS3-LogDataViewer/README.md

 Enhanced Client List for Teamspeak3 Server.

 ## Short description
-TS3_EnhancedClientList creates detailed lists using the information written to the log files of the server.<br /> It currently provides a control section and four detailed tables that can either be included in an existing website or used with the provided web interface (index.html):
+TS3_EnhancedClientList creates detailed lists using the information written to the log files of the server.
+It currently provides a control section and four detailed tables that can either be included in an existing website or used with the provided web interface (index.html):
 - Control section
 - Client list
 - Ban list